 -

-This dish is both comforting and nutritious, with tender vegetables simmered in a rich, creamy peanut-based sauce.
+This dish is both comforting and nutritious, with tender vegetables simmered in a rich and creamy peanut-based sauce.